Table of Contents[Hide][Show]

-Jupiter Beach Resort and Spa is the only oceanfront hotel in Jupiter.
+Jupiter Beach Resort and Spa is the only oceanfront hotel in Jupiter and one of the best Florida resorts.
 Needless to say, this makes it the BEST option for families.
 Besides beautiful beaches, the resort has plenty of great things to do.
 There’s a fun pool where fountains spray water and a sublime waterfall hot tub overlooking the ocean.

 The hotel’s oceanfront restaurant, Sinclairs, specializes in seafood, with a great selection of locally caught fish.
 A pool table and TV area is adjacent to Sinclair’s Lounge.
 You can easily keep an eye on your kids while enjoying a date night cocktail and drinking in the ocean views.

 Looking for more things to do?
 There’s a tennis and basketball court with complimentary equipment.
 Families with tweens and teens will also appreciate the complimentary adult size beach cruisers.
 When Mom needs a time out, there’s a world-class spa or just take a nap in one of the hammocks on the beach.